-The US just saw its lowest Covid-19 daily case count since October.
+The US just saw its lowest COVID-19 daily case count since October.
 But here's why experts are still worried - Local News 8

 Most children are in red zones under CDC school reopening guidelines

-In fact, about 89% of children live in a county considered a red zone under the CDC’s new school reopening guidelines, a CNN analysis of federal data shows.
+In fact, about 89% of children live in a county considered a red zone under the Centers for Disease Control and Prevention’s new school reopening guidelines, a CNN analysis of federal data shows.

 But even in communities where there is high transmission, the agency says its new guidelines provide strategies for schools to continue in-person learning.